AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 These are all within the `app/Http/Controllers/Auth` folder.

-You can always check the [Roles and permissions 2025 S1 Repository](https://github.com/AdyGCode/roles-permissions-2025-s1) and check your code.
+You may always check the [Roles and permissions 2025 S1 Repository](https://github.com/AdyGCode/roles-permissions-2025-s1) and check your code.

 ### Add a Static Page Controller